-Later Frankevich et al 23 exploited advances in solid-state ultrafast lasers and applied ultrafast 2PPC techniques to investigate charge dynamics in organic nanodevices.
-This pioneering study featured sub-ps time resolution and discovered the existence of precursor states for the photocarrier formation in organic semiconductors.
-The development has triggered substantial interest and inspired a more detailed work from the Feldman group.22 These studies were the first to compare different ultrafast techniques including transient absorption, 2PPC and 2-pulse photoluminescence (Fig. 2b).
-As seen from the figure, even all above measurements are performed on the same device with identical pulses the observed kinetics are similar for transient absorption and photoluminescence as those reflect purely exciton dynamics but are different for 2PPC response.
-This reveales that 2PPC is sensitive to a sub-ensemble of excited states particularly critical for efficient device performance.20 Despite the initial success, the visible-push realisation of the 2PPC method used by Frankevich et al. and Muller et al. have not acquired wide recognition and application.
+Later, Frankevich et al. exploited advances in solid-state ultrafast lasers and applied ultrafast 2PPC techniques to investigate charge dynamics in organic nanodevices.
+This pioneering study featured subpicosecond time resolution and discovered the existence of precursor states for the photocarrier formation in organic semiconductors.
+The development has triggered substantial interest and inspired more detailed work from the Feldman group.
+These studies were the first to compare different ultrafast techniques including TA, 2PPC, and twopulse photoluminescence (Figure 2b).
+As seen from the figure, even if all of above measurements are performed on the same device with identical pulses, the observed kinetics are similar for TA and photoluminescence as those reflect purely exciton dynamics but are different for the 2PPC response.
+This reveales that 2PPC is sensitive to a subensemble of excited states particularly critical for efficient device performance.
+Despite the initial success, the visible push realizations of the 2PPC method used by Frankevich et al. and Muller et al. have not acquired wide recognition and application.
 We believe the main reason behind this was that visible push pulses were used in these techniques, which brings several issues for the interpretation of data.
 Primarily, the high (1-2 eV) photon energy of visible push pulses is sufficient to generate charge carriers in organic semiconductors through both sub- and above-gap states, which leads to high background currents.
 Furthermore, such strong visible push pulses strongly perturb the excited-state dynamics.
 Both factors complicated the interpretation of data and limited the use of the technique.